salvacarrion/sorl-thumbnail/docs/reference/settings.rst

 - Default: ``False``

 The use case is when you are using a DFS API that asks for the url of a given file to the server.
-In simple words, this does something like `MEDIA_URL + filename`, instead of asking to the server.
+In simple words, this does something like `MEDIA_URL + filename`, rather than querying the server for the url.